dsouth/clojure/readme.txt

+This is a modified version of the Clojure codebase in order to make the codebase easier to load, run and navigate in IntelliJ.

+The worst part of the modification is that I've had to modify version.properties so that a REPL can actually be loaded and run.
+I've probably broken the ant build in the process.
+But since this is meant to be for educational purposes, if you really want a "working" Clojure codebase, best to go to the source...

+What follows is the original readme.txt...

  *   Clojure
  *   Copyright (c) Rich Hickey.
 All rights reserved.
  *   The use and distribution terms for this software are covered by the